nicolastrote/cat-fight/README.md

   // Extend WITH prettier
   extends: [
-    "plugin:@typescript-eslint/recommended", // Uses the recommended rules from the @typescript-eslint/eslint-plugin
-    "prettier/@typescript-eslint", // Uses eslint-config-prettier to disable ESLint rules from @typescript-eslint/eslint-plugin that would conflict with prettier
+    'plugin:react/recommended', // Usefull to avoid error of Modules import "plugin:@typescript-eslint/recommended", // Uses the recommended rules from the @typescript-eslint/eslint-plugin "prettier/@typescript-eslint", // Uses eslint-config-prettier to disable ESLint rules from @typescript-eslint/eslint-plugin that would conflict with prettier
     "plugin:prettier/recommended" // Enables eslint-plugin-prettier and displays prettier errors as ESLint errors.
 Make sure this is always the last configuration in the extends array.